Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Hard Example for the Nikolov-Singh Algorithm

 \section{Hard Example for the Nikolov-Singh Algorithm}

-In this section we give an example that the algorithm proposed by Nikolov and Singh~\cite{NS16} for the subdeterminant maximization under partition constraints might fail to output a set with non-zero subdeterminant with high probability, even though the expected value of the returned solution is high. \begin{lemma} There exists an instance of the subdeterminant maximization problem under partition constraints, for which the optimal value is equal to $1$ and the Nikolov-Singh Algorithm~\cite{NS16} outputs a non-zero solution with exponentially small probability. \end{lemma}
+In this section, we give an example that the algorithm proposed in~\cite{NS16} for the subdeterminant maximization under partition constraints might fail to output a set with non-zero subdeterminant with high probability, even though the expected value of the returned solution is high. \begin{lemma} There exists an instance of the subdeterminant maximization problem under partition constraints, for which the optimal value is equal to $1$ and the Algorithm~\cite{NS16} outputs a non-zero solution with exponentially small probability. \end{lemma}

 \begin{proof} Let $L=V^\top V$, where $V\in \R^{r\times m}$ is a matrix with $m=r^2$.
 The columns of $V$ are standard unit vectors $e_1, e_2, \ldots, e_r \in \R^r$ each one repeated $r$ times.
 We consider the problem of maximizing $\det(V_S^\top V_S)$ over sets $S\subseteq [m]$ of cardinality $r$.
 This is an instance of the subdeterminant maximization problem under partition constraints, when there is only one partition of size $m$ and $b_1=r$.
 For such instances the algorithm of~\cite{NS16} specializes to that of~\cite{Nikolov15}.
 It first solves the convex program